EPCCed/APT-python4hpc/lectures/02/README.md

 # Next

-- Tomorrow's practical gives you hands on experience speeding up Python code (computational fluid dynamics mini-app) using various strategies covered so far
+- Can try Numba in first practical to speed up Python CFD code

-- Next week's lecture covers parallel computing with Python
+- Next lecture covers parallel computing with Python
+  - Multithreading in Python
-  - Will see why multithreading in Python is problematic due to the Global Interpreter Lock (GIL)
+    - Problematic due to the Global Interpreter Lock (GIL)

-  - Will look at how we can implement thread-based/shared-memory and process-based/distributed-memory parallelism using Numba, Cython, OpenMP and MPI
+  - Implementing thread-based/shared-memory and process-based/distributed-memory parallelism using Numba, Cython, OpenMP and MPI